Aspherical 4-manifolds with elementary amenable fundamental group: existence: realization of boundaries

-\begin{remark} If $\pi$ is a $PD_2$-group, then Theorem \ref{PD4pair} can be simplified as follows (see also Theorem \ref{cd<n}, part (5)).
-If $N$ is a connected closed 3-manifold and $p : \pi_1N \to \pi$ an epimorphism whose kernel has infinite cyclic abelianization, then $(X,N)$ is a $PD_4$-pair.

-Similarly, Theorems \ref{A} and \ref{B} can be simplified in this case.
-Let $\pi$ be the fundamental group of the torus or Klein bottle ($\pi = BS(1,\pm 1)$).
-Let $N$ be a closed 3-manifold with a homomorphism $p: \pi_1N \to \pi$.
-Then $\pi$ is the fundamental group of a compact aspherical 4-manifold with boundary $N$ realizing $p$, if and only if $N$ is connected and $p$ is an epimorphism whose kernel has infinite cyclic abelianization. \end{remark}

-Parts (0) and (1) of Theorem \ref{PD4pair} could be subsumed into part (2) (with $\cd\pi=2$ expanded to $\cd\pi\leq2$), in the light of Poincar\'e duality for $N$.
-Parts (0) and (1) are in fact covered by Lemma 3.2 of \cite{FT05}, but we wish to point up the parallels with Theorem \ref{A}.

-The constructive aspect of the part of Theorem \ref{B} corresponding to part (0) of Theorem \ref{PD4pair} is due to Freedman \cite{FQ}.
-The simplest nontrivial smooth examples of this type are the Mazur 4-manifolds, formed by adding a 2-handle to $D^3\times{S^1}$ with attaching circle homologous to the $S^1$ factor on the boundary.

-The constructive aspect of part (1) is essentially due to Freedman and Quinn \cite[Proposition 11.6A]{FQ}.
+When $\pi\cong\Z$ the realization is essentially due to Freedman and Quinn \cite[Proposition 11.6A]{FQ}.
 The simplest nontrivial smooth example of this type is perhaps the exterior $X(\Delta)$ of the slice disc for the Kinoshita-Terasaka 11-crossing knot $11_{n42}$ deriving from a standard ribbon disc, as in \cite[Figure 1.4]{HiA}.
 The exterior is homotopy equivalent to $S^1$, but $\partial{X(\Delta)}$ is aspherical, and so is not $S^2\times{S^1}$.

-We may construct nontrivial examples of 4-manifolds of type (2) as follows.
+We may construct nontrivial examples of 4-manifolds with $\pi\cong\Z^2$ as follows.
 The Kirby diagram given by the Borromean rings $Bo$ with two dotted components and one 0-framed component is a presentation for $(D^2\times{T^2},T^3)$.
 If we tie Alexander polynomial-1 knots in one or more of the components of $Bo$ we obtain a Kirby diagram for a 4-manifold $M\simeq{T^2}$, and with $\partial{M}$ having the $\mathbb{Z}[\mathbb{Z}^2]$-homology of $S^1\times{T^2}$.
 (Other integer framings of the third component give 4-manifolds with boundaries $\mathbb{Z}[\mathbb{Z}^2]$-homology equivalent to $S^1$-bundles over $T^2$.)

 We shall give a related construction of $\mathbb{Z}[\mathbb{Z}^3]$-homology $T^3$s in Example \ref{4d_he_with_homeo_b} below.